 Yep.
-That is how convenient and quick with TTL.
+It is that quick and convenient with TTL.

 WORKING WITH MANUAL

 Working in manual is not as bad as some people think, and it is pretty much the same “guess the flash power game”.
 However, I do not recommend beginners start with manual flash until they are comfortable with manual exposure… Unless you are using a manual flash and forced to.

 In manual flash photography, you will not want to put the camera in the full auto mode.
 If the exposure settings shift around too much, you are going to have a hard time trying to guess the required flash power.
 This is what I normally do:

 - Shoot in manual or at least aperture priority mode.